yashrathi-git/headspace-cli/README.md

 # headspace-dl
 Python command line script to download heaspace packs and singles.
+It could download all headspace packs at once.
 <p align="center">
 <img src = "https://raw.githubusercontent.com/yashrathi-git/headspace-dl/main/images/demo-f.gif" alt = "demo">
 </p>

+## Release History
+* 2.1.0
+   * New Feature, to download all packs with one command
+   * Minor improvements

 ## Installation
 ### Install with pip